-Doors open at Han-pace -----Eight.
-Tickets may be had of Keith, Prowse, & Co., Cheap-Side; Turner, Ponltry; Bates & Son, Ludgate Hill; Chappell's, 50, New Bond Street; Leader & Cock, New Bond Street; Cramer & Co., and Hammond, Regent Street; and at St. Martin's Hall.
+Doors open at Han-past Seven.
+Commence at Eight.
+Tickets may be had of Keith, Prowse, & Co., Cheap-side; Turner.
+Ponltry; Bates & Son, Ludgate Hill; Chappell's, 50, New Bond Street; Leader & Cock, New Bond Street; Cramer & Co., and Hammond, Regent Street; and at St. Martin's Hall.
 Stalls, Five Shillings.
-Galleries, Half a-Crown.
+Gallerics, Half a-Crown.
 Area, One Shilling.
 Entrance to the Stalls in Wilson Street.